Best Pocketknives Under $50

 Safety features can be found in the locking mechanism that keeps the blade open.

-In addition to the knife, you receive a genuine leather sheath to keep it protected whether in your backpack or fishing kit.
+In addition to this EDC knife, you receive a genuine leather sheath to keep it protected whether in your backpack or fishing kit.

 - Sharpens easy/quick

 - Solid feel